P R I V A C Y P O L I C Y

 We collect the following Personal Data:

-4.1 Site Visitors If you are merely visiting the public areas of www.plymouthpavilions.com we do not collect any Personal Data about you.
+4.1 Site Visitors if you are merely visiting the public areas of www.plymouthpavilions.com we do not collect any Personal Data about you.
 However, we may automatically collect information about your visits, such as browsing patterns.
 Information collected in this way does not reveal your contact details or any type of Personal Data.
 This information is only used in aggregate form to analyse, manage and develop www.plymouthpavilions.com and is not linked to any individual.

-4.2 Preferential Members If you have signed up to our Preferential Membership package, you will be able to access your membership benefits by logging on to www.plymouthpavilions.com/membership.
+4.2 Preferential Members if you have signed up to our Preferential Membership package, you will be able to access your membership benefits by logging on to www.plymouthpavilions.com/membership.
 In doing so, you will be required to enter your email address and password in order to access your account.
 As outlined above; South West Ticketing Solutions (t/a The Ticket Store), provides the ticketing system for Plymouth Pavilions, therefore your Personal Data, including your credit card details, other information about yourself, your preferences and experiences, are shared between the two organisations, in order to fulfil your booking.

 5. How do you use my personal data?

-Under the GDPR, we must always have a lawful basis for using Personal Data.
+Under the DPA 2018 UK GDPR, we must always have a lawful basis for using Personal Data.
 This may be because the data is necessary for our performance of a contract with you, because you have consented to our use of your Personal Data, or because it is in our legitimate business interest to use it.
 Your Personal Data will be used for the following purposes:

 5.1 Services: We will use all Personal Data, such as name, e-mail address, telephone number for the purpose of providing you with the services you have requested in accordance with the Conditions.